jerydam/Leo_wheres_alex/README.md

 <br />

-## High level overview of Where's Alex with the Puzzle Wallet and Puzzle SDK
+## High level overview of Where's Luna with the Puzzle Wallet and Puzzle SDK

 <br />